fbpx

 You must attend this hearing with the other parent and proceedings will be outlined to you from there by the judge, magistrate, or family court facilitator.

-If you reach agreements, the parenting plan is the key document that will assist the court in ordering the custody arrangements for your child(ren).
+If you reach an agreement, the parenting plan is the key document that will assist the court in ordering the custody arrangements for your child(ren).
 This can occur when parties reach agreements on their own or through mediation.
-If parties cannot reach agreements, the Court will make the decisions for you and your family at a hearing.
+If parties cannot reach an agreement, the Court will decide for you and your family at a hearing.

 Read Helpful Tips: The Ultimate Guide to Child Custody in Colorado

-Bear in mind that in child custody cases, the judge always has one overriding concern: the best interests of the child(ren).
+Keep in mind that in child custody cases in Colorado, the judge always has one overriding concern: the best interests of the child(ren).

 It can be especially tough to deal with an ex-partner who challenges your petition without the support of an experienced lawyer.